kevin218/Eureka/docs/source/quickstart.rst

 Enter ``python run_eureka.py`` at the command prompt to run each stage in sequence.
 To start at a later stage, simply edit the ``run_eureka.py`` script and comment out the earlier stages.

 Stages 3 and later use metadata from the previous stages.
-If you wish to run each stage individually rather than sequentially, simply comment out the metadata argument from the function calls (e.g. remove the `` s2_meta=s2_meta`` argument) and ``Eureka!`` will automatically search for the metadata.
+If you wish to run each stage individually rather than sequentially, comment out the metadata argument from the function calls (e.g. remove the `` s2_meta=s2_meta`` argument) and ``Eureka!`` will automatically search for the metadata.

 4.2.
 The code will run and save data and plots in a new directory set by the ``outputdir`` parameter in each ``.ecf`` file.
 Below you see an example for a simulated spectrum which you should get after running the script and having ``is_plotsS3 = 3``:

 .. image:: ../media/fig3301-1-Image+Background.png

-Note: If you run into a ``matplotlib`` error, you might want to install ``sudo apt install cm-super`` and try it again.